Gelantipy: Seldom Seen Roadhouse

 The owner relied on the small tourist trade during the 1990s and 2000s.
 Before the alpine bushfires of 2003, Seldom Seen Roadhouse was a typical 1960s-era petrol station.
 By March 2005, the roadhouse was trading from a caravan, which was then replaced with a more permanent structure.

 Unfortunately that trade was steadily diminishing.
 A few tourist buses from Melbourne would make the trip through Seldom Seen daily.
 This bus route also stopped around 2010.
 Dave Woodburn died in 2012, and since then the area has been cleared; all that remains is a hut and a Telstra payphone.

 Climate

+Due to its south-facing location, it is often much cooler at Gelantipy during the daytime than at higher elevations further north (such as at Jindabyne), particularly in the summer.
+Snowfalls are common throughout the year, sometimes falling in late spring to early summer.